KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America Merrill Lynch

 Okay.
 And then just lastly Eric, I mean, the provisions on AFC were on the low side.
-Just curious how sustainable you think that is and as we – you know, as we look forward beyond maybe the fourth quarter and into next year, the state of your dealers that you're working with and the floor plan lines, you know, do you think things are tightening up there, and you should expect better performance maybe going forward?
+Just curious how sustainable you think that is, and as we – as we look forward beyond maybe the fourth quarter and into next year, the state of your dealers that you're working with and the floor plan lines, do you think things are tightening up there, and you should expect better performance maybe going forward?

 Eric M. Loughmiller - KAR Auction Services, Inc.

 Yes.
 John, that's a good assessment.
 Yes, we – the portfolio is in very good shape.
 There is a bit of seasonality.
 We typically will have a little bit more, but again, fairly consistent with what we had in third quarter is how I expect it to be as I look forward.
-We said 1.75% to 2.25% loss rate for the year, we're still above 2%.
-So I actually, am anticipating that coming down even a little bit more in the fourth quarter and we'll have a good result.
+We said 1.75% to 2.25% loss rate for the year.
+We're still above 2% so I actually am anticipating that coming down even a little bit more in the fourth quarter, and we'll have a good result.
 We'll give you some guidance as we talk about in February but, yes, I'm expecting us to continue at these lower loss levels looking into 2018 right now.

 James P. Hallett - KAR Auction Services, Inc.

 Yeah.
 John, I would just add to Eric's comments that, number one, we're going to continue to maintain our discipline with the portfolio.
 We're not going to chase the market, but we're going to grow with the market.
 And I believe that even as you take a look at that portfolio, it was down 6% in terms of volume.
-But if you look at the revenue per loan transaction, it was about $174.
+But if you look at the revenue per loan transaction, it was at $174.
 So again, let's not chase the market, let's maintain our discipline, and let's grow with the market, so you know if there's an opportunity there, we'll take advantage of that opportunity without chasing it.

 John Murphy - Bank of America Merrill Lynch